 Overview of Genital Licking in Dogs

 Dogs keep relatively clean.
-In addition to cleaning their legs and body, both male and female dogs will also lick their genital areas in an attempt to remove dirt, discharge or debris.
-Excessive licking in this area may indicate a medical problem and can be a cause for concern.
+In addition to cleaning their legs and body, both male and female dogs will also lick their genital areas in an attempt to remove dirt, discharge, or debris.
+Excessive licking in this area may indicate a medical problem and be a cause for concern.

 - Coagulopathies (bleeding disorders) including thrombocytopenia (decreased platelet count) and ingestion of rat poison

 - Urinary incontinence (inability to hold urine) secondary to an ectopic (abnormally placed) ureter or improperly functioning sphincter (tissue that acts like a door, controlling the release of urine)

 In females, abnormal vaginal discharge can result in excessive licking.
 Vaginal discharge is any substance emanating (flowing) from the vulvar labia (the external female genitals).
 Vaginal discharge may be a normal part of the heat cycle in dogs or as a normal finding in the postpartum (afterbirth) period, sometimes lasting 6 to 8 weeks.

 Causes of excessive and abnormal discharge include:

 - Urogenital tract infections (urinary tract infection, pyometra/infected uterus)

 - Vaginitis (inflammation of the vagina) or inflammation anywhere in the urogenital tract